Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

   **3.4, Creating a Database User**

-  First we run the following command to install MySQL client to interact with the database.
+  First, we run the following command to install MySQL client to interact with the database.

   sudo yum install -y mysql

   ![alt text](<Images/Image 17.PNG>)

   ![alt text](<Images/Image 18.PNG>)

   We also set the environment variable for MySQL host.